flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b4-Citizen-Hero/tech-stack.md

 ## MongoDB

-A document-oriented database program which we used for our backend.
+A document-oriented database program, which we used for our backend.

 ## Node.js